-Actually, I didn’t actually make it, just helped others make theirs.
+Technically, I didn’t actually make it, just helped others create theirs.
 I volunteered for both my kids’ Christmas parties and in kindergarten they made gingerbread houses.
 After I saw how they were made, we replicated them at home too.
 And now that I learned how the tricks, it’s starting to become a family Christmas tradition.

-Our gingerbread house isn’t made from cookies and decorated with candies.
+These gingerbread houses aren’t made from cookies and decorated with candies.
 Instead we only used paper and a gingerbread house template that I have created.

 Just imagine a whole classroom decorated with these gingerbread houses.
 It would look magical.

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 How to make a gingerbread house for kids

 The Gingerbread house template comes with two versions:

 1. home template – print the template, cut out the patterns and trace them on appropriate colored paper

 2. classroom template – print the pattern directly on colored paper and cut them out.

 This way you can easily craft with just one or two kids as well as with a classroom full of students.